gridscale/foreman-gridscale/README.md

 * The data shown in the VM tab of a host is not complete.
 More input about which information is useful is needed.
 * Opening the console of a host in Foreman has not been implemented, but a link to gridscale is supplied.
 * Acpi power off fails to shut down a system which did not boot.
-* MAC information is in VM tab, not in Interface.
+* MAC, IP4 and IP6 information are in VM tab, not in Interface.
-* The installation instructions currently only apply to setups similar our Foreman installation.
-If Foreman has been installed through the foreman-installer, this method may not work.